exercism/python/exercises/concept/strings/.docs/instructions.md

 ## 1. Extract a message from a log line

-Implement a function to return a log line's message:
+Implement the `extract_message` to return a log line's message:

 ```python
 >>> extract_message("[ERROR]: Invalid operation")